“A trip to Israel is worth ten years of Sunday School.” —Zola

 • Greece: We recommend you get $300 per person in Euros.
 (Strictly a recommendation when Greece is offered.)

 • Petra: We stay at a hotel in Israel during the Petra extension.
-The day we tour Petra, in Jordan, Zola Tours will cover the cost of your lunch, but drinks will be extra, and you may want to carry an extra $5–$200 USD or so in case you decide to ride a horse, donkey, camel, or club car, due to the extreme walking conditions.
+Lunch (excluding drinks, which usually run $5-10 USD) will be provided the one day we tour Petra in Jordan.
+You may want to carry an extra $10–$200 USD or so for tip or fee in case you decide to ride a horse, donkey, camel, or club car, due to the extreme walking conditions.

 Zola Tours strongly recommends the purchase of travel insurance for all passengers from the carrier of your choice.
 One option you might choose is Travel Guard/AIG.
 For more information and to purchase directly from the carrier, you may apply online with Travel Guard Insurance or by calling them at 866-385-4839.
 Please reference “Zola Code 217022” when speaking with Travel Guard/AIG by phone.
-Even if you choose not to protect your tour investment, personal belongings, or any other unknown expenses that might arise, Israel and Jordan now require each passenger to have full international medical coverage that includes COVID-19 variants throughout their stay.
-Travel Guard/AIG offers a MedEvac plan that you might consider, but this plan does NOT reimburse for trip cancellation, trip interruption, baggage loss, flight change fees, extra hotel stay or meals, or any other non-medical expenses.
+Even if you choose not to protect the cost of your tour, personal belongings, or any other unknown expenses that might arise, Israel now requires each passenger to have full international medical coverage that includes COVID-19 variants throughout their stay.
+Travel Guard/AIG offers a MedEvac plan that you might consider for medical and emergency evacuation protection, should you choose NOT to purchase a more comprehensive travel insurance policy.
+However, please note that this plan does NOT cover additional non-medical expenses such as trip delays, interruptions, or cancellations, nor baggage loss or delays, flight change fees, extra hotel stay or meals, or any other non-medical expenses.

 Average Temperatures during our tour months: